antmicro/topwrap/docs/source/examples.md

 sudo apt install git make g++ ninja-build gcc-riscv64-unknown-elf bsdextrautils
 ```

-To run the simulation you also need:
+To run the simulation, you need:
 - verilator

 To create and load the bitstream, use: